rpng/calc/DeepLCD/README.md

 # DeepLCD

-A C++ library for online SLAM loop closure, using RVBAA models.
+A C++ library for online SLAM loop closure, using CALC models.
 Included with the shared library are default models (see get_model.sh), which are downloaded on compilation, a useful demo, unit testing (CPU tests only for now), and a speed test.

 ## Dependencies